Sudeep1837/ecommerce-backend-localhost/README.md

 3. Click **Authorize** in Swagger

-4. Paste the token like:
+4. Enter the token in this format:

 ```
 Bearer <your_token>